Vulkan Tutorial

 We also need command pool and command buffer.
 The command buffer is used for recording the work to be done.
 After recording, it can be submitted to the device for execution.

 However, command buffers are not created directly.
-Instead, we create command pool and we allocate command buffers from it.
-Command pools allow the driver to amortize the cost of resource allocation across multiple command buffers and avoid the need for locks in multithreaded applications, because each thread might use different command pool.
-We create command pool and command buffer as follows:
+Instead, we create a command pool and we allocate command buffers from it.
+Command pools allow the driver to amortize the cost of resource allocation across multiple command buffers.
+They also avoid the need for locks in multithreaded applications, because each thread might use different command pool.
+We create the command pool and the command buffer as follows:

 // command pool